 - Duration of the program and its justification, in terms of expected research benefits and human resource development.
 Proposals with significant pedagogic and human resource development component are encouraged.

 - A list of possible speakers and targeted participants (preferably after consultations with them).
 ICTS program committee looks for quality participants, both national and international in this list.
 It also tends to encourage strong participation by students and postdocs.
-Organizers are urged to make an effort to ensure an adequate gender balance in the participants list.
+Organisers are urged to ensure adequate gender, regional and institutional balance while selecting speakers and participants.
+Do let us know of any special efforts or initiatives taken in this direction.
+You may also include this in your summary report at the end of the program.
 Note that ICTS has child day-care facilities and all participants can use it.
-Also, organizers are encouraged to make efforts to have participation from Indian universities.

 - The organizers should mention recent or upcoming programs at ICTS or elsewhere that the proposed program has overlap with.
 They should also mention if the proposed program is part of a regular series.